stripe/stripe-android/stripecardscan/README.md

 This module provides support for the standalone Stripe CardScan product.

 # Overview
 This library provides a user interface through which users can scan payment cards and extract information from them.
-It uses the Stripe Publishable Key to authenticate with Stripe services.

 Note that this is a standalone SDK and, while compatible with, does not directly integrate with the [PaymentIntent](https://stripe.com/docs/api/payment_intents) API nor with [next_action](https://stripe.com/docs/api/errors#errors-payment_intent-next_action).